Tampere-University-Urban-Physics/fundamentals-of-gis/Content/1_Theory.md

 -  **Natural Resource Management**: GIS is employed in assessing and managing natural resources like forests, water resources, minerals, and energy sources.
 It aids in land use planning, resource exploration, and environmental impact assessment.
 -  **Business and Marketing**: GIS helps businesses in market analysis, site selection, and customer profiling.
 It assists in identifying target markets, optimizing sales territories, and visualizing market trends.

 These are just a few examples of the diverse applications of GIS.
-This course is not specifically tailored for a specific field, but it aims to give you a fundamental skillset in GIS that you can use to apply GIS in almost any field.
+This course is not mean to be specifically tailored for a specific field, but it aims to give you a fundamental skillset in GIS that you can use to apply GIS in almost any field.

 ## What is QGIS?
 In short, QGIS is a GIS application that can be used for various GIS analyses.
 There are other GIS applications, the other most common of which is ArcGIS.
 We are using QGIS for this course since it is open-source and free, meaning it is accessible for all, in contrast to ArcGIS which is proprietary software.